JoshOldenburg/ipaddrutil/README.md

 ## `getipfortmux`
 Get the dynamic IP address of en1 (AirPort), intended for my specific tmuxline setup (see JoshTheGeek/dotfiles)

+Currently, the only difference between a typical commerical network and the home network is that an H is appended to the IP at home.
+Eventually I might fetch the public IP and display that, but that will likely be rather slow for a tmux status bar.

 This has hardcoded the WiFi interface of my laptop and ignoring my static IP.
 (I have en1 set with both a static IP that I use at home and a DHCP IP that I use elsewhere so I don't have to switch when I switch networks.)
 You probably shouldn't use this without modification.
+The constants are all in the header of the file, but without my specific setup it will not be overly useful.

 ## License
 Copyright 2014 Joshua Oldenburg, released under the MIT license.